osmosis-labs/sqs/tests/README.md

 ## Common Flakiness

 - Transmuter v1 pool imbalance (All liquidity gets swapped into one token)
-- Astroport pool spot price isssues (their spot price query scales output amount by scaling factor)
+- Astroport pool spot-price isssues (their spot price query scales output amount by scaling factor)
 - Latency issues (need to be investigated and fixed, sometimes restart helps to warm up caches)